1966 Everett, Massachusetts, truck-train crash: Investigations

-The Interstate Commerce Commission and the Massachusetts Department of Public Utilities held joint hearings into the collision.
+The Interstate Commerce Commission (ICC) and the Massachusetts Department of Public Utilities (DPU) held joint hearings into the collision.
 ICC examiner Robert Boyce believed that the Buddliner's doors were responsible for many of the deaths in the accident, stating "I believe more people would have escaped from the train had the door opened outward instead of inward".
 Following the hearings, the ICC's enforcement division recommended that: